Ford Escape: Ford

 Other mechanical changes include a new 18.5 mm rear stabilizer bar, revised suspension tuning, upgrades to the 3.0 L V6 that brought power to 240 hp, and a new exhaust system on all Escapes.
 The braking system for the Hybrid versions has been revised with a vacuum assist unit that reviewers have said give the brakes a consistent feel over the entire travel of the brake pedal.
-Previous versions of the Hybrid were reported to have a slightly mushy brake feel, primarily due to the fact that for the first part of the brake travel and braking the system is regenerating power instead of engaging the brake pads against the rotors.
-However, the brakes, when tested, gave the Escape extremely long stops.

-This generation also saw the introduction of the optional "sport appearance package", which includes the upgraded 3.0L V6, changed the front grille from chrome to gloss black, added a gloss black appliqué to the front bumper, changed the rocker covers and door handles from unpainted black plastic to body-coloured, added a gloss black rear spoiler, black headlamp housings, black 17" rims, black cloth/leather interior with piano black trim and removes any exterior "V6" badging.
-This option was only available on the XLT trim level and only with ingot silver, sterling grey, steel blue or tuxedo black metallic paints.
-The "Escape" badge is entirely removed from the front doors.
+The brakes on this model, when tested, gave the Escape extremely long stops.
+However, the brakes on earlier models were reported to have a slightly mushy feel because regenerative braking took over before the friction brakes engaged.

-In 2009, Ford's SYNC system is standard on the Hybrid, Hybrid Limited, and conventional Limited models, and optional on the XLS and XLT.
+For 2009, Ford's SYNC system was standard on the Hybrid, Hybrid Limited, and conventional Limited models, and optional on the XLS and XLT.

 The Escape underwent some minor aerodynamic changes for 2009, including a revised front chin spoiler and rear tire spoilers.
 Along with the addition of rear tire spoilers is an optional 17" chrome-clad wheel equipped with a new Michelin "Low-Rolling-Resistance-Tire", slightly increasing ground clearance and improving traction over the standard 16" wheels and tires.
 Another new feature is Ford's Easy-Fuel capless fuel filling system.
+2009 also saw the introduction of the optional "sport appearance package", which changed the front grille from chrome to gloss black, added a gloss black appliqué to the front bumper, changed the rocker covers and door handles from unpainted black plastic to body-coloured, added a gloss black rear spoiler, black headlamp housings, black 17" rims, and black cloth/leather interior with piano black trim.
+This option was only available on the XLT trim level and only with ingot silver, sterling gray, steel blue, or tuxedo black metallic paints.
+The "Escape" badge was entirely removed from the front doors, and V6 badges were also removed from the front fenders on V6 models.

-As of August 2009 the Escape was among the four Ford vehicles, along with the Focus, F-Series and Ranger, to benefit the most from the Cash for Clunkers program, where it showed a 49 percent increase in sales.
+As of August 2009, the Escape was among the four Ford vehicles, along with the Focus, F-Series and Ranger, to benefit the most from the Cash for Clunkers program, where it showed a 49 percent increase in sales.